liuqivandy/scRNABatchQC/README.md

 Step 1:  Install pandoc (https://github.com/jgm/pandoc/releases/tag/2.2.1) (pandoc is required to convert files from markup format into html format).
 After installation , update your path to include the directory where pandoc’s binaries are installed.

-Step 2: Install a modified version of WebGestatR by:

-	library(devtools)
-	install_github("shengqh/WebGestaltR")

-Step 3: Install scRNABatchQC by:
+Step 2: Install scRNABatchQC by:

 	install_github("liuqivandy/scRNABatchQC")